ietf-wg-acme/acme/draft-ietf-acme-acme.md

 it MUST be encoded using the rules defined in {{!RFC3492}}.
 Servers MUST verify any identifier values that begin with the ASCII Compatible Encoding prefix "xn--" as defined in {{!RFC5890}} are properly encoded.
-Wildcard domain names (with "*" as the first label) MUST NOT be included in authorization requests.
+Wildcard domain names (with "*" as the first label) MUST NOT be included in authorization objects.

 ~~~~~~~~~~
 {